inex/birdseye/README.md

 If you do not want to use hostnames and your Bird's Eye installation is behind a proxy, you can set the same element as above in the HTTP request header: `X-BIRDSEYE`.
 See the Varnish example below in the *Serving Behind a Proxy* section.

 This example file has sane defaults but you need to edit it and fix the `BIRDC` parameter.
-In our naming case above (and for `rs1-lan1-ipv4.inex.ie`) we'd set it to:
+In our naming case above (and for `rs1-lan1-ipv4.inex.ie`) and with Bird v1.x.y we'd set it to:

 ```
 BIRDC="/usr/bin/sudo /srv/birdseye/bin/birdc -4 -s /var/run/bird/rs1-lan1-ipv4.ctl"
 ```

 with the assumption that we've named and located the BIRD socket at that location.
+If you are using Bird v1.x.y with the IPv6 daemon, change the `-4` switch to `-6`.
+From Bird's Eye v1.2.0 onwards, we now also support Bird v2; in this case use the `-2` switch.

 If you have a single BIRD daemon, you can skip DNS and just do: